vhelin/wla-dx/doc/wlaflags.rst

 You can supply WLA with some (or all or none) of the following option flags.

--h  Assume that all label references are 16-bit by default (size hints
+-d  Disable WLA's ability to calculate A-B where A and B are labels -h  Assume that all label references are 16-bit by default (size hints
     still work).
 Without this flag it's assumed that label references are 8-bit unless otherwise specified.